Symbols and Interpretations

 At the “twist ending” of Catching Fire, it becomes clear that Suzanne Collins has been deliberately misleading us for most of the book.
 Haymitch Abernathy, who had seemed to be little more than a lazy alcoholic, turns out to be a shrewd, resourceful man, one who has been planning a rebellion President Snow’s government.
 This surprise ending encourages us to go back and rethink our initial assumptions about Catching Fire.

 In the first book of the Hunger Games trilogy, Katniss Everdeen endures an extraordinary amount of pain.
 She faces death many times during her competition in the Hunger Games, and at several points has to kill other competitors.
 In Catching Fire, it’s clear from the beginning that these changes have had a major impact on Katniss’s character.
-She struggles with the trauma of her time in the Hunger Games, often having nightmares about Rue…(read full theme analysis)
+She struggles with the trauma of her time in the Hunger Games, often having nightmares about Rue…read analysis of Pain, Pleasure, and Self-Control

 Since being published, the Hunger Games books have been celebrated as important illustrations of feminism for young adult readers.
 The protagonist of the books, Katniss Everdeen, is a strong young woman who doesn’t shy away from defending herself or asserting her opinions.
 As such, she’s noticeably different from the female protagonists of many other young adult novels.

-Even as Catching Fire begins, we find Katniss engaged in a stereotypically masculine enterprise: hunting for food…(read full theme analysis)
+Even as Catching Fire begins, we find Katniss engaged in a stereotypically masculine enterprise: hunting for food…read analysis of Women, Femininity, and Sexism